Maya Architecture

 Ancient Egyptian Architecture - Architecture General Resources - Art Deco Architecture - Art Nouveau Architecture - Aztec Architecture - Baroque Architecture - Byzantine Architecture - Classical Architecture - Classical / Traditional Chinese Architecture - Classical / Traditional Japanese Architecture - Corporate Modern Architecture - Gothic Architecture - Inca Architecture - India / Hindu Architecture - Islamic Architecture - Korean Architecture ( classical ) - Maya Architecture - Mesopotamian / Sumerian / Babylonian Architecture - Modern Architecture - Neolithic / Prehistoric Architecture - Renaissance Architecture - Romanesque Architecture - Russian Traditional Architecture - Victorian Architecture

-Maya Architecture __ "The Maya are known for many things, such as, A gif of vatious areas of the Maya Kingdom. mathematics, food, and, especially, their architecture.
+Maya Architecture __ "The Maya are known for many things, such as, mathematics, food, and, especially, their architecture.
 Some of the Maya's architecture ranges from small huts, to large houses, to beautiful, elaborate temples.
 In this section of Architecture Through the Ages, you will learn about Maya architecture and all of its splendor." - illustrated - From Thinkquest - http://library.thinkquest.org/10098/mayan.htm

 Mayan Architecture __ Scroll down the page to find the article about Mayan Architecture.
 History, illustrateions and more. - illustrated - From mayadiscovery.com - http://www.mayadiscovery.com/ing/archaeology/default.htm